vsk8s/k8router/README.md

 # k8router

+This is a software project by SOSETH and VIS to manage several external load-balancers which forward traffic to several Kubernetes clusters.

 Externally expose kubernetes ingresses using HAProxy and terminate TLS for them.

+## Problem Description

+Given a set of n Kubernetes clusters and m pairs of load-balancers to each of them, the goal of the project is to transport information about available domains in each cluster to all load-balancers such that any router is able to forward traffic any cluster.

 ### Open Tasks
  * Figure out why update/patch on the fake client set doesn't get propagated.
    This prevents us from writing more interesting unit tests...
- * Debian packaging
  * systemd integration (instead of doing `sudo systemctl ...`)
- * Licensing (Apache or something?)
- * CI/CD, RelEng

 ### Prerequisites